fairydhwen/angubase-firechat/README.md

 # angubase-firechat
-A chat example with Angular, Material and Firebase
+A chat example with Angular, Material and Firebase.